Ashutosh770/IoT-Backend/API.md

   "deviceId": "YOUR_DEVICE_ID",
   "relay": "on"  // or "off"
 }

+Error Responses:
+400 Bad Request:
+{
+  "error": "Device ID and relay state are required"
+}
+or
+{
+  "error": "Relay state must be either \"on\" or \"off\"" }

+401 Unauthorized:
+{
+  "error": "Authentication required"
+}
+or
+{
+  "error": "Invalid device credentials"
+}
 ```

-Note: This endpoint is used to send control commands to devices.
-The relay state is maintained in memory and will be reset when the server restarts.
+Note: The relay state is maintained in memory and will be reset when the server restarts.

 ### 4. Device Management Endpoints